transparency-dev/trillian-tessera/deployment/live/gcp/conformance/README.md

 #### Google Cloud tooling

+[!CAUTION]
+This example creates real Google Cloud resources running in your project.
+They will almost certainly cost you real money if left running.
+For the purposes of this demo it is strongly recommended that you create a new project so that you can easily clean up at the end.

-Ensure you've got already created a project you want to use, and have configured your local `gcloud` tool use use it, and authenticated as a principle with sufficient ACLs for the project:
+Once you've got a Google Cloud project you want to use, and have configured your local `gcloud` tool use use it, and authenticated as a principle with sufficient ACLs for the project:

 ```bash